- Limited Edition Box Sets

 Loose and Hip

-For listeners more familiar with Bing the pop artist, these are not lush, orchestrated easy-listening affairs.
+For listeners more familiar with Bing Crosby the pop artist, these collection is not lush, orchestrated easy-listening affairs.
 Stripped down to a jazz quartet, these songs sound loose and hip, more like the Bing that thrilled earlier Jazz Era fans who were blown away not only by his vocal abilities but also by his concept of the vocalist's role in interpreting music.

-With big bands out of fashion, Bing's interest in recording in front of a small combo helped these songs achieve a more modern feel, with swinging interplay between singer and band more evident than on many of his commercial recordings.
+With big band music out of fashion, Bing Crosby's interest in recording in front of a small combo helped these songs achieve a more modern feel, with swinging interplay between singer and band more evident than on many of his commercial recordings.
 There may be no better way to appreciate how many components of singing he controlled - his breathing, how he created resonance, how he could switch from hitting hard to whispering, his command of slurring and enunciation, and his hip approach to comedy and novelty.

 Crosby himself reigned supreme for more than half a century.
-By the time of these performances, he held enough power that he could demand the opportunity to record his 15-minute radio show, even though the networks and sponsors would have preferred a live broadcast.
+By the time of the performances on this collection, he held enough power that he could demand the opportunity to record his 15-minute radio show, even though the networks and sponsors would have preferred a live broadcast.
 The joke was that Bing could record twenty shows in a week and spend the rest of the month on the golf course, but by pre-recording the show he and Buddy Cole had the opportunity to perfect the recordings in the studio.
-Their process was to lay down a number of tracks quickly - sometimes four, six, or as many as 20, keeping them loose, relaxed, jazz-inflected and spontaneous.
+Their process was to lay down a number of music tracks quickly - sometimes four, six, or as many as 20, keeping them loose, relaxed, jazz-inflected and spontaneous.

 Track Listing, Personnel & Recording Dates »